Top Chef: Top Chef: The Game

 Top Chef: The Game is a computer game released by Brighter Minds for PCs.
 It challenges players to create the best dish from items in a virtual pantry.
 Games magazine gave the game an unfavorable review, calling it a "quick cash-in... for an undiscriminating audience."

 TV dinners

 To make certain dishes available to viewers who watch Top Chef but do not have time to prepare them, Schwan's Home Service started offering Top Chef—branded frozen meals in late 2009.

 Cookbooks

 On March 20, 2008, Chronicle Books released Top Chef: The Cookbook, with a foreword by Tom Colicchio.
 On September 30, 2009, Chronicle Books released Top Chef: The Quickfire Cookbook, with a foreword by Padma Lakshmi.
 On July 14, 2010, Chronicle Books released How to Cook Like a Top Chef, with a foreword by Rick Bayless.

-Reception and awards
+Reception

-Awards

-Top Chef was nominated at the 59th Primetime Emmy Awards in 2007 for Outstanding Cinematography for Reality Programming and Outstanding Reality-Competition Program for its second season.
-Top Chef won the award for Outstanding Picture Editing For Reality Programming at the 60th Primetime Emmy Awards in 2008.
-Top Chef won the award for Outstanding Reality-Competition Program at the 62nd Primetime Emmy Awards, defeating The Amazing Race, which had won the award every year since the category's inception in 2003.

 Time magazine's James Poniewozik named Top Chef one of the Top 10 Returning Series of 2007, ranking it at #10.
+In December 2023, Variety ranked Top Chef #97 on its list of the 100 greatest TV shows of all time.